Basque Country (autonomous community): Governmental institutions

 The provinces in the Basque Country still perform tax collection in their respective territories, but with limited margin in decision making under the Spanish and European governments.
 Under this intricate system, the Diputaciones Forales (Basque: Foru Aldundiak) administer most of each of the provinces but are coordinated by the autonomous Basque Government (Spanish Gobierno Vasco, Basque: Eusko Jaurlaritza).
 The autonomous community has its own police force (the Ertzaintza), controls Education and Health Systems, and has a Basque radio/TV station.
 These and only some of the powers acknowledge in the Gernika Statute have since 1980 been transferred to the Autonomous Community by the Cortes Generales under the Gernika Statute.
-The seats of the Basque Parliament and Government are in Vitoria-Gasteiz, so this is the capital city de facto, but the Basque Autonomous Community has no capital de jure.
+The seats of the Basque Parliament and Government are in Vitoria-Gasteiz, so it is the capital city de facto, but the Basque Autonomous Community has no capital de jure.

 The Parliament is composed of 25 representatives from each of the three provinces.
 The Basque Parliament elects the Lehendakari (President of the Autonomous Community of the Basque Country) who forms a government following regular parliamentary procedures.
 Until 2020, except for the 2009–2012 period, all Lehendakaris (even those in 1937 and during the exile) have been members of the Basque Nationalist Party (Euzko Alderdi Jeltzalea) (moderate and Christian-Democrat) since 1978.
 Since 1982 until the late 1990s, Basque nationalists ideologically closer to ETA refused to turn out in the Basque parliament, a significant wedge of the parliament.
 Currently, the Basque Government is headed by Iñigo Urkullu (PNV).